hpyhacking/peatio/docs/airdrop.md

 ### Rules and exceptions

-1. Admin who received deposit for the airdrop total amount shouldV process airdrop from HIS user.
+1. Admin who received deposit for the airdrop total amount should process airdrop from HIS user.
 Example:
     - Admin with uid ID1000001 received 300 usdt on his deposit account.
     - Admin with uid ID1000001 login and load csv in airdrop tab.
     - Airdrop API will take this user as src account and distribute funds from this account.